Skip to main content

 1. Create a ticket.
 In the ticket, specify:

-• the port that needs to be unblocked;
+• the port to be unblocked;

 • the purpose of using the port;

-• a public dedicated subnet of a dedicated server for which the port needs to be unblocked.
-A list of public dedicated subnets can be viewed in the control panel: in the top menu, click ProductsDedicated ServersNetworkPublic subnets tab → select the subnet type Dedicated.
+• the public dedicated subnet of the dedicated server for which you need to unblock the port.
+A list of public dedicated subnets can be viewed in the Control panel: in the top menu, click ProductsDedicated ServersNetwork → tab Public subnets → select the subnet type Dedicated.